MaxStrange/Artie/README.md

 This repository contains the code for a robot that I am slowly working on.

+**This code is pre-release: you cannot yet build an Artie bot - not all of the software and hardware is ready!**

 The purpose of Artie is twofold: data collection and testing developmental robotics theories.

 The vision is that Artie will be fully open source, 3D-printable, and as cheap as is feasible,